 The combination of the down payment, closing costs, and prepaid items may seem like an enormous amount.
 At first glance, most borrowers at petrified by it.
 However, the closing costs and prepaid items can be negotiated to be paid by the seller as a “Seller’s Concession” or seller contribution to the borrower.
 Different loan programs have a different allowable percentage of seller’s contribution.

 – Loan Terms – The term of the mortgage loan is anywhere from 10 – 30 years.
 The longer the term, the lower the monthly payment, thus, most borrowers goes for a 30-year term when they get a mortgage.

-– Interest Rate – A typical inquiry from a borrower is, “what interest rate are you charging?”
+– Interest Rate – A common inquiry from a borrower is, “what interest rate are you charging?”
 The rate charged to a borrower is determined by several factors: middle FICO score, loan type, loan term, loan amount, down payment and loan to value (LTV), among other things.
-Rest assured, borrowers falling into the class and category, having the same criteria, will be offered the same exact rate.
-Since no two borrowers are exactly alike, thus, the difference in the rate offered to them.
+Rest assured, borrowers falling into the class and category, having the same criteria, will be offered the same rate.
+Since no two borrowers are precisely alike, thus, the difference in the interest rate offered to them.

 Qualification and Approval Process

-Having a pre-approval letter in hand, the borrower is now ready to shop for a house.
-The borrower needs to share his pre-approval letter with the Realtor they are working with to show that they have taken care of their financing before shopping for a home.
-The pre-approval letter is what the Realtor presents to the seller when making an offer on a house.
-This shows the seller that the borrower is all ready to go and serious about buying the house they are looking to buy.
+With a pre-qualification letter in hand, the borrower is now ready to shop for a house.
+The borrower needs to share his pre-qualification letter with the Realtor they are working with to show that they have taken care of their financing before shopping for a home.
+The pre-qual letter is what the Realtor presents to the seller when making an offer on the house.
+This shows the seller that the borrower is all ready to go and serious about buying the home they are looking to buy.